openhoat/webbot/README.md

 - choose : select a radio box option
 - select : select an option with value (params : selector, value, true|false)
 - press : press a button
-- attach (NEW!) : attach a file path to an input field for file uploading
+- attach : attach a file path to an input field for file uploading
 - wait : wait until the browser is ready, then go to next step
 - html : log the html content of the current page
 - preview : preview the current page in a real browser (end the current test scenario)
-- checkActivationEmail (NEW!) : poll an imap mailbox to find matching activation email, then browse the activation link in body
+- checkActivationEmail : poll an imap mailbox to find matching activation email, then browse the activation link in body
     - param1 : imap server hostname
     - param2 : imap server port
     - param3 : imap server tls enabled ('true|false')